SahalSaeed/langgraph_chatbot/readme.md

 ### Q: How many papers can it handle?
 **A:** Tested with 14 papers (~200 pages).
 Can scale to 50+ papers with sufficient RAM.
 For 100+ papers, consider using a cloud vector database.

-### Q: Can I use GPT-3.5-turbo instead of GPT-4o-mini?
-**A:** Yes, but validation quality may decrease.
-GPT-4o-mini offers better reasoning for grading tasks.

 ### Q: Does it work offline?
 **A:** Partially.
 Document processing and retrieval work offline, but generation requires OpenAI API access.